Darkcybe/darkcybe.github.io/_posts/2022-09-12-Python_Overview.md

 ## Installing Third-Party Packages

 Apart from the extensive libraries available by default with Python, there exist a vat number of specialized packages that have been created by the Python community to extend the capabilities of modules.
-As previously mentioned,  a repository of these packages can be found here [PyPI · The Python Package Index](https://pypi.org/), and also via custom repositories on GitHub.
+As previously mentioned, a repository of these packages can be found at [PyPI · The Python Package Index](https://pypi.org/), and also via custom repositories on GitHub.

 To install third-party packages, the Python Install Package (PIP) is required, PIP manages the installation of packages from the Python Package Index and can be interacted with via the Python Terminal.
 In the below example, the package ‘requests’ is downloaded and installed via PIP.
 The Requests package allows HTTP requests to be made to webservers in order to interact with APIs and retrieve/post data.